resteasy/gRPCtoJakartaREST-archetype/README.md

     that basic types are handled correctly.

- 2. There is also a template method, commented out, that indicates how to test the specific methods of the JAX-RS resources.
+ 2. There is also a template method, commented out, that indicates how to test the specific methods of the Jakarta RESTful Web Services resources.
 The appropriate javabuf objects need to be created and passed to the appropriate gRPC client stub method.
 Then the result needs to be verified.